2vg/gameserver-sandbox-rs/README.md

 When the client connects to the game server, the game server creates a new Entity with `pos: (0, 0)`.

-Next, register the `id` in the game server session list and send the entity data to all other clients.
+Next, register the `id` in the game server session list and send the `id` to ownself and the entity data to all other clients.

 ### # when entity updated